SELECTED NOTABLE CASES

 Conclusion: Negotiated a six figure severance and very detailed and favorable non-monetary terms including a recommendation letter.
 To be a victim of sexual harassment does not require that the harasser has “sexual interest in” or “attraction” directed towards the plaintiff.

-Our office initiated communication with her former employer and they hired a national 12-office law firm founded in 1968, Brownstein Hyatt Farber Schrek to defend.
+Our office initiated communication with her former employer and they hired a national 12-office law firm founded in 1968 to defend them.
 After rigorous efforts and negotiations, ultimately our client settled for a nice package including six figure monetary as well as favorable non-monetary benefits.
-The settlement dollar value was more than three times what she was originally offered and it also included extended health benefits, and something rarely found in these settlements and what our Client specifically wanted and we got, a favorable recommendation letter from a company executive.
+The settlement dollar value was more than three times what she was originally offered and it also included extended health benefits not typically found in settlement nor severance agreements, and something even more rarely found in these settlements and what our client specifically wanted.
+We demanded and she received a favorable recommendation letter from a company executive.
 The outcome gave our client everything she wanted.

 IV.
 Is it illegal to terminate someone on pregnancy leave if the reason given is “elimination of the position”?